31 Oct Here’s how your hormones impact your sense of smell

-As you approach ovulation (in the middle of your cycle), your high estrogen enables you to detect more subtle aromas around you, several studies show (such as this one, this one and this one).
-This makes it a perfect phase of your cycle to sniff fragrant flowers, try a new essential oil or perfume or cook a meal with a complex aroma.
+The closer you get to ovulation (at the end of your Week 2), the more high estrogen improves your smelling ability, helping you to detect more subtleties in aromas, several studies show.2 This makes it a perfect phase of your cycle to sniff fragrant flowers, try a new essential oil or cook a meal with a complex aroma.

 However, if you’re getting intimate with your partner during ovulation, this sharper sense of smell can turn out to be a hindrance.
-Turns out, while you get more turned on by fragrances your honey wears during most of your Week 2, smelling a cologne during ovulation can actually decrease sexual arousal.
+Turns out, while you get more turned on by fragrances your honey wears during most of your Week 2, smelling a fragrance during ovulation can actually decrease sexual arousal.
 Why?
-Researchers theorize that when estrogen peaks during ovulation, your sense of smell becomes so keen that fragrances may be too overpowering and, therefore, unpleasant.
+Researchers theorize that when estrogen peaks during ovulation, your sense of smell becomes so sensitive that fragrances may be too overpowering and, therefore, unpleasant.3

-One more scent change that occurs during your Week 2: You prefer the aroma of men with symmetrical features.
-Yep, you read that right–men with symmetrical features smell different!
-At least during the days around ovulation, one study shows.
-The researchers speculate that because symmetry is a sign of virility and health, this scent cue may help point women toward the best partner with whom to conceive a child during this fertile cycle phase.
+One more scent change that occurs during your Week 2: You prefer the aroma of romantic partners with symmetrical features.
+Yep, you read that right–partners with symmetrical features smell different!
+At least during the days around ovulation, one University of New Mexico study reports.4 The researchers speculate that because symmetry is a sign of virility and health, this scent cue may help point women toward the best partner with whom to conceive a child during this fertile cycle phase.

 Week 3: You sniff out fatty foods faster

-Estrogen and testosterone drop for the first half of this week; estrogen rises during the second half; progesterone rises throughout
+Estrogen and testosterone drop for the first half; estrogen rises during the second half; progesterone rises throughout

 Week 4: You become more scent-sensitive